aperezdc/ngx-fancyindex/README.rst

 Other platforms
 ~~~~~~~~~~~~~~~

 In most other cases you will need the sources for Nginx_.
-Any version starting from the 0.7
+Any version starting
-series onwards will work.
-Note that the modules *might* compile with
-versions in the 0.6 series by applying ``nginx-0.6-support.patch``, but this
-is unsupported (YMMV).
+from the 0.8 series should work.

 In order to use the ``fancyindex_header_`` and ``fancyindex_footer_`` directives
 you will also need the `ngx_http_addition_module <https://nginx.org/en/docs/http/ngx_http_addition_module.html>`_